Discerning Good from Evil

 These are some of Paul's last words to the Church at Rome.
-With these words he reveals his Christian love and pastor's heart for this congregation.
-After a significant, deep, and vital treatise on Christian doctrine and living, Paul stresses one last time how crucial it is for these Christians to take heed to what he has shared with them.
+With these words he revealed his Christian love and pastor's heart for this congregation.
+After a significant, deep, and vital treatise on Christian doctrine and living, Paul stressed one last time how crucial it was for these Christians to take heed to what he shared with them.

-He knows there are those wolves in sheep's clothing (Acts 20) who will creep in among the God’s people (from within and without) and cause divisions - some purposefully and others because they themselves have been deceived.
-Regardless, these wolves will place obstacles before God’s people.
-They will seek to undo and disrupt sound teaching, the very doctrine Paul took pains to communicate throughout his Letter to the Romans.
+Paul knew there were those wolves in sheep's clothing (Acts 20) who would creep in among God’s people (from within and without) and cause divisions - some purposefully and others because they themselves had been deceived.
+Regardless, these wolves would place obstacles before God’s people.
+They would seek to undo and disrupt sound teaching, the very doctrine Paul took pains to communicate throughout his Letter to the Romans.

 Deception, Then Derailment

-Paul says to keep away from such trouble-makers.
+Paul said to keep away from such trouble-makers.
 Don't hang around them.
 No good can come from getting too close to them.
-Such people are not representing our Lord, regardless of how smooth their words are.
+Such people do not represent our Lord, regardless of how smooth their words are.
 They serve the idol of their own agenda, their own desires and cravings, not Christ's.
 The first result of listening to them is deception.
 Once deception sets in, wandering from the faith is never far behind.

-Paul loves the Church at Rome.
-Because he cares for them he therefore encourages them and builds them up by complimenting their obedience.
-But he warns them to be wise with regard to what is good and innocent concerning evil.
+Paul loved the Church at Rome.
+Because he cared for them he therefore encouraged them and built them up by complimenting their obedience.
+But he warned them to be wise with regard to what is good and innocent concerning evil.
 Sticking your head in the sand won't do here.
-The discernment Paul speaks of requires learning and growing in the sound doctrine he has been teaching them throughout his letter.
-Their lives and souls are at stake, as well as future generations of Roman Christians.
-The same is true for you, your children, church, and friends if you wander from the sound doctrine of God’s Word.
+The discernment Paul spoke of required learning and growing in the sound doctrine he had been teaching them throughout his letter.
+Their lives and souls were at stake, as well as future generations of Roman Christians.
+The same is true for you, your children, church, and friends if you wander from the sound, life-giving, life-transforming doctrine of God’s Word.